nilearn/nilearn/doc/manipulating_images/masker_objects.rst

 of interest in an fMRI image do not fill the entire image.
 Consequently, in the labels image, there must be a label value that corresponds to "outside" the brain (for which no signal should be extracted).
-By default, this label is set to zero in nilearn (refered to as "background").
+By default, this label is set to zero in nilearn (referred to as "background").
 Should some non-zero value encoding be necessary, it is possible to change the background value with the `background_label` keyword.